huttadam/API-Webserver-Travel-Plan/README.md

  As mentioned above having all the information about a travel destination is not benefitial for a person unless they can organize their plans, store information they have recieved which in-turn will really increase the likelihood of following through on these plans.

  This is a problem that needs solving as , in todays economic climate , the cost of travelling and goods have increased rapidly and when people have the oppurtunity to travel, they need to ensure the time and money they are spending is not wasted.
-Furthermore,In terms of the public discussion feature, I believe there is space in the market amongst other huge online travel tools ,(Youtube (travel vlogs), TripAdvisor) for a user-based platform for travellers to gather information from other travellers.
+Furthermore,In terms of the public discussion feature, I believe there is space in the market amongst other huge online travel tools ,(Youtube (travel vlogs), TripAdvisor), for a user-based platform for travellers to gather information from other travellers.
 I feel advertisment money and big corporate companies give way to fake reviews which give users a biased or unfaithable depiction of what an acitivty or detination is actually.

 In summary, the solving of this problem can save users a lot of time and exhaustion when travelling as well as act as a community sounding board for traveller and tourists to organize travel information and gather travel information, which ultimately leads to a better travel experience.